docusign/code-examples-php/README.md

    The private part of the RSA key must be copied over and stored in a private.key file in the top of your repo clone.

 ### Installation steps
-**Note: If you downloaded this code using Quickstart from the DocuSign Developer Center, perform only steps 3, 5, and 7 below as the other steps are automatically performed for you.**
+**Note: If you downloaded this code using Quickstart from the DocuSign Developer Center, perform only steps 2, 3, 5, and 7 below as the other steps are automatically performed for you.**

 1. Download or clone this repository to your workstation to directory **code-examples-php**
-1. **cd code-examples-php**
+1. **cd code-examples-php** or your `<Quickstart_folder_name>`
 1. Install the dependencies listed in the composer.json file:
    Run **composer install**